benjymous/annotations/sandman/sandman.31.md

 eccentric who assumed the role of Emperor of the United States, Protector of Mexico and a number of lesser honors.
 He was accepted with great toleration.
         Currently, impersonators of Emperor Norton still appear at civic functions.
-A downtown tavern employes its version of the Emperor as a greeter.
+A downtown tavern employees its version of the Emperor as a greeter.
 And in recent years Norton's grandiose proclamations have appeared in _The Chronicle_, heralding springtime with a hunt for treasure he has caused to be buried within his capital city.